 Legal Hemp Products Are Welcome Tools for Treating Symptoms

 CBD has a growing legion of fans, despite its high price tag.
 It takes a lot of hemp to produce a little CBD, and if the company is doing things right, the price also includes the cost of testing.
+The growth of the industry in popularity is unquestionable, you can even sign up to a cbd subscription box.
 Toxins in the soil are absorbed by growing hemp plants and concentrated during the CBD extraction process.
 So when it comes to CBD, organic hemp is preferred.

 New York law requires that over-the-counter CBD products be derived from industrial hemp, which contains less than 0.3 percent of THC, the main psychoactive ingredient in CBD’s biological cousin, marijuana.
 The industry is not regulated, so in order to get safe, high-quality CBD, buy it from a trusted source so you’ll know what you’re getting.

 Recently Natural Awakenings asked three local experts for their tips on shopping for CDB products.

 Flying Off the Shelves Nagi Wissa, a registered pharmacist, and owner of Lake Mahopac Pharmacy New York, says CBD oil is a hot item these days.
 It’s so popular that he’s been out of stock for two months and is scrambling to get it back on the shelves.

 “It’s a huge science now,” he says.
 “Everyone’s talking about it.”
 He says, “the reason for its surging popularity is that it reduces pain and inflammation and eases cancer-related symptoms such as nausea.”
 His store sells CBD oils, creams, and pills, none of which cause euphoric effects.
 The different formulations serve different purposes, he says.